mcoblenz/CSE210/_modules/week-06.md

 ---

 February 13
 : Internationalization (i18n), localization (l10n), and accessability (a11y).
+This session will be taught remotely via Zoom; students can join remotely or in the regular classroom.
   :

 February 15
-: Security 1
+: Project discussion with TAs
   :

 February 17
-: Security 2
+: Security
   : **Homework**{:.label .label-yellow} Architecture
   **Project**{:.label .label-red} Sprint 1